RidouanBani/RidouanBani.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
-Biodiversity is the result of the difference between the rates of speciation and extinction.
-New species appear, then persist for a while before they disappear, some species persist for short times while others for longer time periods.
-The mother earth is changing, paleontological records showed that in some extreme events the rate of extinction increased causing a lower biodiversity.
-Therefore, understanding processes behind  speciation and extinction are key for understanding biodiversity.
+Biodiversity results from the difference between speciation and extinction rates.
+New species appear, then persist for a while before disappearing.
+Some species persist for short periods while others last longer.
+Mother Earth is changing, paleontological records have shown that in some extreme events the rate of extinction increased, leading to a decline in biodiversity.
+Therefore, understanding the processes behind speciation and extinction is essential to understanding biodiversity.

 ![](https://latex.codecogs.com/gif.latex?%5Cfrac%7Bd%7D%7Bdt%7DBioDiversity%3D%20Speciation%20-%20%5Ccolor%7Bred%7D%7BExtinction%7D)